tonywong94/maskmoment/README.md

         This should have the same dimensions and units as the image cube.
-        NOTE: If rms_fits is not given, a noise cube is generated from the image cube, after removing any gain variation using the gain cube. outdir : string, optional
+        NOTE: If rms_fits is not given, a noise cube is generated from the image cube, after removing any gain variation using the gain cube. mask_fits : FITS file name, optional
+        External mask cube to use.
+The cube should have 1's for valid pixels and 0's for excluded pixels.
+If this is provided then the mask generation is skipped and the program goes straight to calculating the moments. outdir : string, optional
         Directory to write the output files
         Default: Same directory as img_fits.